 Module is taught during U.S.A Residency in New York and Minneapolis

 Our partner university, the Carlson School of Management of the University of Minnesota, is running two additional Executive MBA programs - in China and the USA.
-Each virtual team consists of students from all three Executive MBA programs:
+Each global team consists of students from all three Executive MBA programs:

 It is up to each team to develop norms and processes for the development of an integrated business plan designed for success in the real world.

-Guided by a faculty leader in each program, the VTP participants learn from each other, develop a detailed business plan, and ultimately present to their fellow students and faculty evaluators at the conclusion of their degree program on the Carlson School campus in Minnesota.
+Guided by a faculty leader in each program, the GTP participants learn from each other, develop a detailed business plan, and ultimately present to their fellow students and faculty evaluators at the conclusion of their degree program on the Carlson School campus in Minnesota.

 Markus Ber, MBA